Kerem-Haeger/blue-waves-diving/README.md

 As this is not a real business, there is no reference to where the reviews come from, however, this could be implemented, and the reviews could be made clickable to direct the user to Google Reviews or similar.
 - Information about dive spots could be included with an interactive map.
 - Returning users could be able to leave a review directly on the webiste.
+- A more interactive Gallery section/page would enhance the experience, such as a slideshow, or cards which can be navigated by the user.

 ## Testing